iann0036/iamlive/README.md

 }
 ```

-It's important to mention that terraform init cannot be proxied via `iamlive` since it attempts to access [registry.terraform.io](registry.terraform.io), and it's not covered by `iamlive`.
-So first, unset the proxy settings, and then execute terraform init.
+It's important to mention that `terraform init` cannot be proxied via `iamlive` since it attempts to access [registry.terraform.io](registry.terraform.io), and it's not covered by `iamlive`.
+So first, unset the proxy settings, and then execute `terraform init`.
 Following that, execute `terraform apply` and check the logs of the `iamlive` container.

 ```bash
 unset HTTP_PROXY HTTPS_PROXY AWS_CA_BUNDLE